-Name TCG Limi Limit Resources Description Туре t Tun Тур е Inter-Area Flow (S_MWR_ROI) MWR X:< = 400 MW (There is a margin of 20MW on this limit for system safety) Ireland and Northern Ireland Power Systems Ensures that the total MW transferred from Ireland to Northern Ireland does not exceed the operational limits of the North-South tie line.
+Name TCG Limi Limit Resources Description Туре t Turn Тур е Inter-Area Flow (S_MWR_ROI) MWR X:< = 400 MW (There is a margin of 20MW on this limit for system safety) Ireland and Northern Ireland Power Systems Ensures that the total MW transferred from Ireland to Northern Ireland does not exceed the operational limits of the North-South tie line.
 It takes into account the rescue/reserve flows that could occur immediately post fault inclusive of operating reserve requirements.
 This is required to ensure the operational limits of the existing North South tie line are respected.
 Inter-Area Flow MWR X:< 450 MW Ireland and Northern Ensures that the total MW (S_MWR_NI) = (There is a margin of 20MW on this limit for system safety) Ireland Power Systems transferred from Northern Ireland to Ireland does not exceed the limitations of the North-South tie line.
 It takes into account the rescue/reserve flows that could occur immediately post fault inclusive of operating reserve requirements.
 This is required to ensure the limits of the existing North South tie line are respected.
-Non- Synchronous Generation (S_SNSP_TOT) X:< = 70% Wind, PV, Moyle Interconnector, EWIC Interconnector Ensures that the SNSP is kept below 70%.
-Please note that the TSOs on 22nd April 2021 commenced a 75% SNSP trial.
+Non- Synchronous Generation (S_SNSP_TOT) X:< = 75% Wind, PV, Moyle Interconnector, EWIC Interconnector Ensures that the SNSP is kept below 75%.
 Operational Limit for RoCoF (S_RoCoF) X:< = 0.5 Hz/s Ireland and Northern Ireland Power Systems Ensures that RoCoF does not exceed 0.5 Hz/s.
 Please note that the TSOs on 17 th June 2020, started a 1 Hz/s RoCoF trial Operational Limit for Inertia (S_INERTIA_TO T) N:> = 23,000MWs Ireland and Northern Ireland Power Systems Ensures that all island Inertia does not fall below 23,000 MWs.